Jon Berti Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 14th in MLB.
+- The pitching staff for the Angels has a collective 8.9 K/9, which ranks 13th in the league.

-- The Angels have a 4.25 team ERA that ranks 16th among all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.22).

-- The Angels will send Ohtani (5-1) out for his seventh start of the season.
-He is 5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched.
+- The left-hander's most recent appearance came on Sunday, May 21 against the Minnesota Twins, when he threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

-- The righty's last time out came on Sunday against the Minnesota Twins, when he tossed six innings, surrendering one earned run while giving up two hits.
+- The 26-year-old has a 3.47 ERA and 6.2 strikeouts per nine innings across nine games this season, while giving up a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.